 Referring to an age group by their generation can carry unintended meaning or stereotype them.
 Unless the content must refer to generation, use birth years.

 - labelling people as Baby Boomers, Generation X, Millennials, Generation Z.

 Terms to use for older people

 Older people are not a homogenous group.
-For instance, ‘people 65 and over’ is a group of unique people with different ages that can span over 30 years.
+For instance, ‘people 65 and over’ is a group of unique people with different ages that span over a number of years.